ben0ford/HA-multifamily-OpenEVSE/README.md

 * "normal," avoiding expensive 4:00–9:00 p.m. charging,
 * "eco," which starts a normal charge if the current time is between 9:00 a.m and 2:00 p.m.; otherwise waits until 9:00 a.m. to start charging and then initiates a normal charge (here in California, we have so much solar on the grid that the lowest-carbon electricity is mid-day)
 * "override," which starts a charge immediately and ignores our usual 4:00–9:00 p.m. lockout (this button has a confirmation pop up for the user to confirm).

+Each charge type runs a check for a connected vehicle, and waits for about 45 seconds before prompting the user "no car?
+Try again" and setting the charger back to Available.

 The Stop Charge button also has a pop-up confirmation.
 We don't restrict access to stop a charge to the user who started it (or to someone else with the same account), but it wouldn't be hard to do.

 The right side of the charger dashboard shows various status info for the charger: charge type, user, charging time, plugged-in status, current, energy dispensed this session, present electricity cost, and session cost.